Arts and Entertainment

 Valérie Dufour is a senior manager, strategic communications, at the National Capital Commission in Ottawa.
 From 2011 to 2020, she worked at the Canadian Association of University Teachers and for the parliamentary communications team of the New Democratic Party.
 Before that, she was a political and investigative reporter in Montréal from 1999 to 2011.
 During her journalistic career, she worked at La Presse, La Voix de l’Est, Le Devoir, Le Journal de Montréal and RueFrontenac.ca

 Joyce Smith is an associate professor at Ryerson’s School of Journalism, where she has taught a wide variety of undergraduate and graduate courses.
 In addition to studying the representation of religion in mainstream media, she continues to examine the evolution of journalism in a digital age.
 She has been a core member of the International Society for Media, Religion and Culture, and worked previously at the globeandmail.com and the Toronto Star.

 Bob Levin Award for Short Feature

-Hugh Wesley, a graduate of the Sheridan College photography program, started at the Etobicoke Advertiser/Guardian in 1971.
+Hugh Wesley, a graduate of the Sheridan College photography program, started at the Etobicoke Advertiser/Guardian in 1971 as staff photographer.
 In 1973 he began a 28-year career at the Toronto Sun as a two-way reporter, then a photographer and finally an eight-year stint as director of photography.
-In 2002, he co-founded Comfort Life magazine, and has freelanced for numerous Canadian dailies and magazines.
-For 32 years, he has served on the advisory board for Loyalist College’s Photojournalism program.
+He co-founded Comfort Life magazine in 2002, and has freelanced for numerous Canadian dailies and magazines.
+For 33 years, he has served on the advisory board for Loyalist College’s photojournalism program.